PerforatedCNNs: Acceleration through Elimination of Redundant Convolutions: PerforatedCNNs

 \subsection{Perforated convolutional layer}

-Our first contribution is an accelerated version of the convolutional layer, called \textit{perforated convolutional layer}.
+In this section we present the \textit{perforated convolutional layer}.
 In a small fraction of spatial positions, the outputs of the proposed layer are equal to the outputs of a usual convolutional layer.
-The remaining values are interpolated using the nearest neighbor from the aforementioned set of positions.
+The remaining values are interpolated using the nearest neighbor from this set of positions.
 We evaluate other interpolation strategies in appendix \ref{sec:interpolation-strategy}.

 The perforated convolutional layer is a generalization of the standard convolutional layer.
 When the perforation mask is equal to all the output spatial positions, the perforated convolutional layer's output equals the conventional convolutional layer's output.